-Supplementary Table S8.
+Supplementary file 1J.

 Sampling locations of East Asian Bufo spp. and the Genbank accession numbers for all sequences used in the species tree and phylogenetic analyses.
 See the reference list at the end of the supplementary file for the resources mentioned in this table.